AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_manage_message_android.md

 ### Import messages

 Call `importMessages` to import multiple messages to the specified conversation.
-This applies to scenarios where chat users want to formard messages from another converation.
+This applies to scenarios where chat users want to formard messages from another conversation.

 ```java
 ChatClient.getInstance().chatManager().importMessages(msgs);